(Updated April 2023)

 So, what are those things to study right before taking the NCLEX?

 - basic safety and infection control

 - the vaccine schedule

 - milestones of infants and toddlers

 - how to do a math problem

-- labs: the values and what they refer to when abnormal
+- labs: what they refer to when abnormal

 - the top meds to know

 - coronary artery disease, heart failure, Cushing’s disease, diabetes mellitus, GERD, osteoarthritis, CVA, COPD, pneumonia, ESRD, pressure ulcers

 Ideally, you should already have notes for the above topics.
 Each topic above should take you about 10-15 minutes to review.